gthvn1/ppow/Readme.md

 - [x] simple communication between backend/frontend to move the ball
 - [x] move the ball alone
 - [x] move one stick
-- [ ] add interaction between stick and ball
+- [x] add interaction between stick and ball
 - [ ] add another stick
 - [ ] implement ping pong

 # Changelog

+- `2025-03-08`:
+    - Detect hits with boundaries and stick

 - `2025-03-05`:
     - Use another CSS and group input and button in a div